100+ Treasure Hunt Clues for You

 Answer: a dictionary

 I’m not a selfie, but I do show faces.
-Find me in bathroom and a few other places.
+Find me in a bathroom and a few other places.

-Answer: A mirror
+Answer: a mirror

 Time to chill, time to think.
 For your next clue go here for a cool drink.